eisenzopf/qsip_specification/qsip_v1.0.md

   * `"audio_clip"`: A voice message (can be a specialization of "file").
   * `"video_clip"`: A short video message (can be a specialization of "file").
   * `"location"`: A geographical location.
+  * `"card"`: A rich card with structured content.
+  * `"carousel"`: A carousel of multiple cards or media items.
+  * `"canvas"`: A collaborative whiteboard or drawing canvas.
+  * `"embed"`: An embedded app or widget.
 * **`content`** (string or object, REQUIRED): The actual message content.
   * For `"text"`: A string containing the text.
 Markdown SHOULD be supported for rich text formatting.
   * For `"file"`, "image", "audio_clip", "video_clip": An object with details like: